jx-parser/jx/README.md

 A variable is declared as a key-value pair.
 The key is the variable name, and the value is what the variable contains.

-A variable name starts with a dollar sign `$` followed by the name of the variable.
+A variable declaration starts with a dollar sign `$` followed by the name of the variable.
 They can contain (and start with) letters, digits, dash, underscore, and various other characters (like `#`,`.`).
 They may not contain `:`.

-The variable name is followed by the assignment seperator `:` (colon) and then the value of the variable.
+The variable name is followed by the assignment separator `:` (colon) and then the value of the variable.
 The value can be any supported jx data type, including number, boolean, array, object, equation - even another variable.

 ```js
 // The following are all valid variable names